 Information about subjects was collected at the time of their first evaluation via the semi-structured assessment used at the CPU of Bambino Gesù Children's Hospital.
 The data collected included sex, age, physiological, clinical and psychiatric anamnesis, including information about previous and current pharmacological treatment, history of substance abuse, reason for hospitalization, duration of hospital stay (days) and treatment course.
-In addition, details about potential environmental, family-related and clinical risk factors for suicidal behaviours, including family history of suicidal behaviours, previous suicidal or non-suicidal self-injury behaviours, history of child neglect/experience of loss, family conflicts, history of bullying and of sexual and/ or physical abuse were also evaluated.
+In addition, details about potential environmental, family-related and clinical risk factors for suicidal behaviours, including family history of mood or other psychiatric disorders, family history of suicidal behaviours, previous suicidal or non-suicidal self-injury behaviours, history of child neglect/experience of loss, family conflicts, history of bullying and of sexual and/ or physical abuse were also evaluated.
 Readmissions to CPU were also taken into account.